zarif007/You-Me-and-Docker/README.md

 ```
   COPY . ./

-  => Coping source codes and files yo the image
+  => Coping source codes and files to the image
   => The first . refers everyfile of our app
   => And the 2nd part ./ refers, everything will be copied to /app directory
 ```